JAEYOONSUNG/DNMB/inst/extdata/rebasefinder_structure_templates/README.md

 # REBASEfinder structural templates

 This directory contains compact, chain-only experimental structures for local REBASEfinder homology and Foldseek validation.
-The files cover the 11 curated entries in `../rebasefinder_structure_refs.tsv`, add a Type I HsdR reference that was missing from that set, and add generic helicase and DNA-repair nuclease decoys for negative-control ranking.
+The files cover the curated entries in `../rebasefinder_structure_refs.tsv`, add a Type I HsdR reference, and add generic helicase and DNA-repair nuclease decoys for negative-control ranking.
+Type II methylases include separate C5-cytosine and amino-DNA (N6A/N4C) fold representatives so those subclasses are not forced onto one template.

 ## Contents